30 roof types infographic

 23. M-Shaped Roof

-M-Shaped_RoofAn M-shaped roof is basically a double gable roof.
+M-Shaped_RoofAn M-shaped roof is a double gable roof.
 The roof rests on two bearing walls with two sloped sides that meet at the center, forming an “M” shape.

-Unlike standard roofing types that only have gutters around the edges, M-shape roofs have a central gutter system that runs between the two pitches, preventing snow and water from building up during the winter.
+Unlike standard roofing types with only gutters around the edges, M-shape roofs have a central gutter system that runs between the two pitches, preventing snow and water from building up during the winter.
 Commonly used in American homes, these roofs can be covered with most materials available on the market, including asphalt shingles, metal, and tiles.

 m shaped roof example